 A wonderful opportunity for aspiring and enthusiastic filmmakers looking to strut their stuff, bumpers are 20 to 60 second short films designed to play before festival feature presentations.
 The top bumpers submitted to the contest are shown on screen during the Traverse City Film Festival and the very best will be eligible for cash prizes, including the $1,000 Grand Prize.

-While submissions are not limited to specific themes, the festival is particularly interested in what is special about TCFF!
-More specific themes will be announced early in 2018.
+While submissions are not limited to specific themes, the festival is particularly interested in what is special about the Traverse City Film Festival and our amazing Grand Traverse region.

 For filmmakers wanting to improve their odds, the festival offers these tips for standing out, based on past winners: